Osaka, Sapporo, Okinawa, Tokyo & More Japan: €431 China Eastern Flights from Milan, €480 from Spain (with 2xLuggage)

-On the flight from Rome to Shanghai, you will fly in an Airbus 350 with a 3-3-3 economy class configuration.
-The flight from Shanghai to Japan will be on an Airbus 320 with a 3-3 economy class configuration.
+On the flight from Europe to Shanghai, you will fly in an Airbus 350 with a 3-3-3 economy class configuration.
+Most flights from Shanghai to Japan will be on an Airbus 320 with a 3-3 economy class configuration.

 Search & Book

 This deal doesn’t have a minimum stay or an expiration date, but it does have a maximum stay of twelve months.
-Departures are available in May.
+Departure windows vary by city: flights from Madrid are available from August to December 2025, from Milan between September 2025 and March 2026, and from Barcelona between October 2025 and January 2026.

-You can use Google Flights (instructions) to find available dates quickly and easily.
-The flights can be booked directly through China Eastern’s website, but they can also be found on OTAs on Skyscanner for less money than on the airline website.
-However, these savings will come with some downsides, as we explain here:
+You can use Google Flights to find available dates quickly and easily.
+The flights can be booked directly through China Eastern’s website, but they can also be found on Trip.com for less money than on the airline website.

 Why is booking with an airline better than with an online travel agency?